A look at how provinces plan to emerge from COVID-19 shutdown

 Ontario began its first stage of reopening May 19 including lifting restrictions on retail stores and surgeries.

-The province says workplaces can begin to reopen but working from home should continue as much as possible.
+The province said workplaces could begin to reopen but working from home should continue as much as possible.

 The Royal College of Dental Surgeons of Ontario says the profession is currently in Stage 2 of its three-phase reopening plan.
 Dentists had previously only been allowed to practice emergency or urgent care on patients in-person but can now offer other essential services with enhanced precautions.